Finite-Temperature Toroidal Moment Amenable to Direct Observation in an Fe$_{10}$Dy$_{10}$ Molecular Ring: Results

 Using Eq. (\ref{eq:9}, \ref{eq:10}) we plotted the spectrum of the $2^{10}$ Dy$^{\text{III}}$ Ising spin configurations $\boldsymbol{\sigma}$ (unflipped Fe spins).
-In Figure \ref{fig:5}a we highlight classes of Ising excitations according the number of angular nodes distorting the zero-noded vortex pattern (s-wave) of the Dy magnetic moments, analogously to spin wave excitations (explicit representations in Figure \ref{fig:5}b).
+In Figure \ref{fig:5}a we highlight classes of Ising excitations according the number of angular nodes distorting the zero-noded vortex pattern (s-wave) of the Dy magnetic moments, analogously to angular spin-wave excitations~\cite{akhiezer1968spinwaves} (explicit representations in Figure \ref{fig:5}b).
 Note that most of the non-h-wave excitations are endowed with both toroidal and magnetic moments of variable sizes (see Supplementary Note 2).
-In Figure \ref{fig:5}c we also show the stacks of all Fe-spin single and double excitations.
+The modest ellipticity of the Fe$_{10}$Dy$_{10}$ ring (major/minor axis ratio $\sim1.22$) may contribute to reducing the energy gap ($\sim0.26$ cm$^{-1}$) between the toroidal ground state ($s$-wave) and the competing onion-like ($p$-wave) magnetic excitations, consistent with previous studies of vortex states in elliptical magnetic rings.~\cite{gaididei2019} In Figure \ref{fig:5}c we also show the stacks of all Fe-spin single and double excitations.

 Similarly to Eq. (\ref{eq:10}), we derived perturbative corrections to the on-site ground state spin expectation values of the Fe$^{\text{III}}$ ions considering the next-nearest neighbour Fe$^{\text{III}}$-Fe$^{\text{III}}$ exchange in first order perturbation theory, including only single excitations to correct the local Fe ground-state wavefunctions, a choice supported by Figure \ref{fig:5}c.
 In Figure \ref{fig:5}d we plot the corrected average spin values of the Fe$^{\text{III}}$ ions (red) superimposed to their unperturbed values (grey).
-Unsurprisingly, the antiferromagnetic Fe-Fe exchange coupling directs the Fe spin moments towards a N\'eel configuration which tends to diminish the ring toroidal moment.
+Unsurprisingly, the antiferromagnetic Fe-Fe exchange coupling directs the Fe spin moments towards a N\'eel configuration which tends to diminish the ring toroidal moment~\cite{baniodeh2014unraveling}.

-\section{Comparison with experiments}
+\subsection{Comparison with experiments}

-Using a Quantum design SQUID magnetometer MPMS-XL, we performed isothermal powder magnetisation and variable temperature ($1.8 - 300$ K) magnetic susceptibility measurements on Fe$_{10}$Dy$_{10}$.
-Further magnetic data are given in the supplementary information.
-From our transfer matrix model, the magnetisation ($M_{\alpha}$) and magnetic susceptibility ($\chi_{\alpha \beta}$), together with their powder averages, are readily calculated from Eq. (\ref{eq:14}) via appropriate derivatives of the free energy with respect to the external magnetic field $\mathbf{B}$, namely
+Using a Quantum Design SQUID magnetometer MPMS-XL, we performed isothermal powder magnetisation and variable-temperature ($1.8$--$300$ K) magnetic susceptibility measurements on Fe$_{10}$Dy$_{10}$.
+Further magnetic data are provided in the Supplementary Information.
+From our transfer-matrix model, the magnetisation ($M_\alpha$) and magnetic susceptibility ($\chi_{\alpha\beta}$), together with their powder averages, are readily calculated from Eq.~(\ref{eq:14}) via derivatives of the free energy with respect to the external magnetic field $\mathbf{B}$: